J-Cancelliere/aoc_2023/README.md

 <details>
 <summary>
-<strong>Day 4</strong>: A lifetime supply of scratchoffs! 🎟️🎫🎟️🎫
+<strong>Day 4</strong>: A lifetime supply of scratchoffs! 🎟️🎫🎟️
 </summary>
 <p></p>
 <p><strong>⭐ Part 1:</strong> I didn't have too much trouble coding today's part 1.
 A nice change from yesterday.
 To parse the input data, I split the strings into a dictionary.
 Each key, value pair has the card as a key and a tuple with 3 items (winners, numbers, point value) as the value.</p>
 <p> I loop over each set of numbers, and then nest another loop to check for the winners.
 If the difference between the number and the winning value is 0, it's a match and I update the point value accordingly.
 All that's left now is to sum all the point values from the tuples as I check all the cards.
 Voilà!
 Part 1 done.</p>
 <p><strong>⭐ Part 2:</strong> It turns out we win more cards for all winning cards. <em>Great</em>.
-I increase tuple to include more parameters (5 altogether, adding the match count and number of cards).
+I increase the tuple to include more parameters (5 altogether, adding the match count and number of cards).
 I run two more loops through the cards: one loop to update matches, and one loop to update copies.
 This takes a while to run, but is works, so I'll take the win.</p>
 </details>

 <details>